Presenters: Charles Rogel, VP of Consulting, Decisionwise; David Long, COO, DecisionWise

 Nowadays, we spend much of our time helping our clients understand their cultures by providing them with the data, insights, and recommendations they need to build the right culture for their organization.
 The reward?
 Successful business outcomes that are driven by highly engaged employees who are benefitting from rewarding and fulfilling employee experiences.

-DecisionWise has been conducting employee surveys with organizations around the world since 1996.
+DecisionWise has been conducting employee engagement surveys with organizations around the world since 1996.
 During that time, we have studied over 32 million survey responses to understand what manager behaviors have the greatest influence on employee’s engagement in their work.
 These behaviors are tied to the five keys that drive engagement, namely: Meaning, Autonomy, Growth, Impact, and Connection (MAGIC).
-The more employees have positive experience with these five keys, the more likely they are to engage in their work.
+The more employees have positive experience with these five employee engagement ideas, the more likely they are to engage in their work.

 Without getting too theoretical, we have distilled the most important manager behaviors for each of these keys.
+On top of this, we have five additional ideas that may help you cultivate a company culture of engaged employees.
 Here are some practical employee engagement ideas that you, as a manager, can use to create experiences that will drive engagement and, ultimately, performance.

 “It is impossible to have a great life unless it is a meaningful life.
 And it is very difficult to have a meaningful life without meaningful work.”